Ideas in and around BEY

 A safe, connected cycling network

-I will be unwavering in my advocacy for a connected cycling network within Beaches–East York and citywide that lets people commute, shop, go to school, and simply enjoy the city.
-This means permanent, protected infrastructure, expansion where needed to create an interconnected city network, and standing firm against provincial interference in the city's plans to make our streets safer.
+I will be unwavering in my support for a connected cycling network within Beaches–East York and citywide that lets people commute, shop, go to school, and simply enjoy the city.
+This means permanent, protected infrastructure, expansion where needed to create an interconnected network, and standing firm against provincial interference in the city's plans to make our streets safer.

 Bike Share expedited expansion